SmartThingsCommunity/st-device-sdk-c/README.md

 - [Getting Started](./doc/getting_started.md) : It covers the overall workflow and detailed steps for starters to work with SDK.
 - [API References](./doc/APIs.md) : It provide all API reference that SDK offers.
-- [Commercialization Guide](./doc/Commercialization_Guide.md) : It provides guide for ones who consider commercializing their IoT products with SDK.
+- [Developer Workspace](https://developer.smartthings.com/workspace/) : It provides functions related to device information registration and device integration in the SmartThings cloud.
+- [Device Registration](./doc/BLE_Onboarding_ED25519.md) : This page is a guide explaining the device registration process.
 - [Capabilities Reference](https://developer.smartthings.com/docs/devices/capabilities/capabilities-reference) : This page serves as a reference for the supported capabilities.
-- [Developer Workspace](https://developer.smartthings.com/workspace/) : It provides functions related to device information registration and device integration in the SmartThings cloud.
 - [Capability Attribute Update](./doc/Capability_Attribute_Update.md) : This development page guides how to use Capability Attribute update APIs.
-- [Device Registration](./doc/onboarding_seq_flow.md) : This page is a guide explaining the device registration process.
+- [Cloud Interaction](./doc/cloud_interface_seq.md) : This page is an explanatory guide to cloud connection and the event transmission.
+- [Commercialization Guide](./doc/Commercialization_Guide.md) : It provides guide for ones who consider commercializing their IoT products with SDK.

 ## Commercialization